VivekKumarNeu/leetcode-tracker/README.md

 # 🎯 LeetCode Tracker

-A Python CLI tool to track your progress through the NeetCode 150 problems with spaced repetition and intelligent question selection.
+A fun Python CLI tool to track your progress through the NeetCode 150 problems with spaced repetition and intelligent question selection.

 ## Features